Book Review: Caraval and Legendary, by Stephanie Garber

 Oh my stars!
 Someone needs to give Garber’s editor a sound thrashing.
 Why, you ask?
-Because today I have a hangover from bingeing on buckets of fallen and broken stars; mismatched lovers that cling to hope like lost kites over frozen lakes; silver-blue sadnesses that feel like skyfall-peonies rotting in an autumn wind; amber skies smelling of lost dreams, broken promises, and last night’s garlic and onions; betrayal that wreaks of old love letters inked on torn parchment, held in the hands of an ancient and weeping monk; whispered dreams shared hurriedly in stinking back alleys; and other idiotic strings of overwrought similes and metaphors.
+Because today I have a hangover from bingeing on buckets of broken stars; mismatched lovers that cling to hope like lost kites over frozen lakes; silver-blue sadnesses that feel like skyfall-peonies rotting in an autumn wind; amber skies smelling of lost dreams and broken promises; betrayal that wreaks of old love letters inked on torn parchment, trembling in the hands of an ancient and weeping monk; whispered dreams shared hurriedly in stinking back alleys; and other strings of syrupy similes and meaningless melodious metaphors.

 This haphazard whimsy is the kind of thing Catherynne M. Valente carries off almost effortlessly.
 Yes, it’s purple prose, drastically overwritten, but that’s part of her brilliance and her personal style.
 It may be purple but Valente’s is a gorgeous hue.
 She makes it work.
 I have to add the “almost” though because sometimes I find that I can get exasperated with Valente too.
 Not all of her books work for me, but I love quite a few of them, and I don’t expect to get a hundred percent hit rate with any writer.
 Valente has a fantastic mind though.
 She seems to be super smart and that shows in her writing even if sometimes her verbal acrobatics go over the top.
 I don’t know of another writer of fantasy who is quite like her in intelligence, humour, and creativity with ideas and language.
 In summary, I believe Valente to be a solidly good writer who has the command of her craft in hand and her muses at her beck and call, even if occasionally she goes places where I don’t care to follow, or falls under the enchantment of rhythm to the abandonment of all else.

-But to tolerate reading Garber, you will have to inoculate yourself against the virus of the rampaging similes and metaphors that clog the books, made up of meaningless pretty words strung together randomly, smelling of vapidity, desperation … and fallen stars.
+But to tolerate reading Garber, you will have to inoculate yourself against the virus of the rampaging similes and metaphors that clog the books, consisting almost exclusively of pretty words strung together randomly, smelling of vapidity and (of course) fallen stars.
 Why didn’t her editor help her with this?
-A good editor should have punished her by making her eat buckets of broken stars that tasted like dying dreams, and drinking the ink of the creatively-damned to purge herself of these tendencies.
+A good editor should have punished her by making her eat buckets of broken stars that taste like dying dreams, whilst quaffing the black ink of the creatively-damned.
+Perhaps that would have purged her of these tendencies.

-The two other major complaints I have is that Garber over-explains everything and is so repetitive in her explanations that one wonders if she suspects her readers are slow learners; also, the plots have some major inconsistencies regarding the overlapping real and fantasy worlds.
+The two other major complaints I have is that Garber over-explains everything and repeats those explanations so many times that one wonders if she suspects her readers are stupid or have exceedingly poor memories; also, the plots have some major inconsistencies regarding the overlapping real and fantasy worlds.
 Not all of the resolutions make sense in the end and you just have to accept that.
-In order to avoid spoiling the plot and subplots, I won’t go into the details of that criticism here.
+In order to avoid spoiling the plots and subplots, I won’t go into the details of that criticism here.
 Also, to be fair, I am aware that the finales may not seem lacking to everyone.

 I think Garber writes a well-paced book with characters who suit the piece, even if none of them won me over in a lasting way.
 She’s created a beguiling world that is reminiscent of the Carnevale di Venezia.
 I know there are other famous Lentian Carnivals, too, but Garber’s world as she describes it, with its theatrical balconies, lamp-lit streets of old stone, canals with taxi boats, an abiding sense of claustrophobia, and mystery hiding behind every corner, is more like Venice than anywhere else.
 Also also also, I like games that involve full commitment of heart, mind, and soul, where losing may cost everything the player holds dear, but not playing would mean imminent doom.
 (I should add that I like these types of games in a fictional sense, as I prefer a calmer, less existentially-rife life myself.)

 I will continue to follow this writer’s work because I have faith that she will improve and because there is simply something appealing about the stories she tells.
 Perhaps they remind me of being that thirteen-year-old with the notebooks full of terrible poetry.
 Garber’s second book is, in fact, stronger in its plotting and its various levels of intrigue than the first, but her metaphors are still making my teeth itch.
-I finished Legendary in my sleepless, pre-dawn hours and woke up this morning feeling like sugar-spun cobwebs, ancient dying stars crying hydrogen tears, and flapjacks covered in real Canadian molasses.
+I finished Legendary in my sleepless, pre-dawn hours and woke up this morning feeling like sugar-spun cobwebs and ancient dying stars crying hydrogen tears.
 Probably also like old memories and something to do with really black ink on rain-moistened parchment that smells like heartache and tastes like migraine.